mepp/autochimp/readme.txt

 Contributors: WandererLLC
 Plugin URI: http://www.wandererllc.com/company/plugins/autochimp/
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=HPCPB3GY5LUQW&lc=US
-Tags: admin, email, MailChimp, Mail, Chimp
-Requires at least: 2.8
+Tags: admin, email, MailChimp, Mail, Chimp, campaign, mailing list, create, automatically, subscribe Requires at least: 2.8
-Tested up to: 3.0
+Tested up to: 3.01
-Stable tag: 0.6
+Stable tag: 0.8

-Gives users the ability to update their MailChimp mailing lists when users subscribe, unsubscribe, or update their WordPress profiles.
+Keep website users and mailing lists in sync and create campaigns from posts.

 == Description ==

 Automatically add, remove, and update users to your MailChimp mailing list as users subscribe and unsubscribe to your site.
+Create MailChimp mail campaigns automatically from blog posts.
 AutoChimp uses a single options page to help you to simply and quickly manage your preferred settings.
 In order to use AutoChimp, you must already have an account with MailChimp and at least one mailing list.

 To use, save your MailChimp API Key on the options page then start adding your new registrations to any selected MailChimp mailing list.
 You can configure the plugin to update your mailing list when 1) a new user subscribes, 2) a user unsubscribes, or 3) a user updates his information.
-It's up to you to choose.
+You may also choose to create campaigns automatically from post categories of your choosing.
+You can send the campaigns immediately or just save them.

 == Screenshots ==

 1. The options page for AutoChimp works in a logical flow from top to bottom.
 The first thing to do is to save your API key.
 Once you do this, you only need to select the options that you want to support.

 == Special Notes ==

-Special Notes:

 1)  Updating your mailing list when a user changes their profile has the potential to be problematic.
 If you have alternate UIs or non-standard ways of updating users, then the correct sequence of calls may not happen and, as a result, the subscribed user will not be found in your MailChimp mailing list.
 This is because there is the notion of an old email and a new email.
 The old email must be fetched before the new email and if the plugin doesn't correctly pick up the old email, then it will be impossible to update a member.
 The old email is fetched when the user's profile page is displayed.
 The new email is saved when the user commits the update.